iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 * -float        - EXT_color_buffer_float has been disabled, so the ability to render a variety of floating point formats will not be available
 * -texLoad      - EXT_shader_texture_lod has been disabled, so additional texture functions to the OpenGL ES SHading Language which provide the shader writer with explicit control of LOD (Loevel of detail) will not be available
 * -instArrays   - ANGLE_instanced_arrays has been disabled, so the program will not be allowed to draw the same object or groups of similar objects multiple times, even if they share the same vertex data, primitive count, and type
+* +optSurf      - the optimized shaders will be used when in 3d views if the render mode is wireframe or if both the render mode is smooth shade and visible edges are turned off.
+* +cullActVol   - When a clip volume is applied to the view, geometry will be tested against the clip volume on the CPU and not drawn if it is entirely clipped, improving performance
+* +shadeSrc     - This preserves the shader source code as internal strings, useful for debugging purposes
+* +solShd       - Display solar shadows when the shadows view flag is enabled

+The 'Tile Props' column contains a string representation of the tile properties that have been set.
+This string representation may consist of any or all of the following:
+* -throt - The TileAdmin will immediately dispatch all requests, bypassing the throttling imposed by maxActiveRequests
+* +elide - Requests for content of a child tile will be elided if the child tile's range can be determined to be empty based on metadata embedded in the parent's content
+* +inst  - Tiles may represent repeated geometry as sets of instances.
+This can reduce tile size and tile generation time, and improve performance
+* +max   - The maximum number of simultaneously-active requests.
+Any requests beyond this maximum are placed into a priority queue.
+The max number specified will also be added to the end of this string representation
+* +retry - Requests for tile content or tile tree properties will be memoized and retried at the specified interval in milliseconds

 The 'ReadPixels Selector' column contains a string representation of the Pixel.Selector that has been chosen for the readPixels call.
 The column entry will be blank if readPixels was not tested.
 The string representation may be any of the following:
 * +feature - Pixel.Selector.Feature is used; this reads the feature information for each pixel
-* *geom+dist - Pixel.Selector.GeometryAndDistance is used; this reads the geometry information (i.e. if an element is linear, planar, surface, etc.) and the distance (i.e. depth) information
+* +geom+dist - Pixel.Selector.GeometryAndDistance is used; this reads the geometry information (i.e. if an element is linear, planar, surface, etc.) and the distance (i.e. depth) information
 * +feature+geom+dist - Pixel.Selector.All is used; this reads both the Feature and the GeometryAndDistance information